5 Tactics You Need To Know To Catch Bass

 So start experiment with all the lures you can to see what’s working.

-Remember: Do not be despondent if nothing is working the fish just might not be there.
+Remember: Do not be despondent if nothing is working; the fish might not be there.

-On another occasion, the bass will take anything you chuck at them and you will just not be able to keep up with them.
+On another occasion, the bass will take anything you chuck at them, and you will not be able to keep up with them.